The following information will guide students on the matter of transfer credit as it pertains only to transferring credit for business courses.

 - Transferring from a 4-year college/university?
 The College of Business may accept transfer credit for business courses.
 In most cases a course syllabus is needed to determine if the course is equivalent to one taught at JMU.
 Please submit requests and documentation to the CoB ASC.

-Lower-Level BBA Core Courses at Virginia Community Colleges
+Lower-Level BBA Core Courses at Virginia Community Colleges (for Incoming Students ONLY)

 Virginia Community College Course